 No one was a big fan.
 The flavors were there but the texture was all wrong and we just couldn’t wrap our minds around it.
 I guess we’re particular that way.

-So if you need a new side dish for the holidays this year then try my grandmother’s baked corn casserole and you won’t be disappointed!
+So if you need a new side dish for a family dinner this year then try my grandmother’s baked corn casserole and you won’t be disappointed!

 What dish is a must have at your family dinners?